 Selective Admissions - Majors with selective admissions admit students based on pre-established academic standards, including, but not limited to, related credit course work.
 Majors with special admissions requirements are noted in the Curriculum pages.
 The School of Health Sciences employs special admissions requirements for many of its majors.

 Individuals who need assistance choosing a career or college major, prior to enrollment or during enrollment, are encouraged to seek help from Counseling Services.
 Counselors provide a variety of career development services, including career testing and interpretation of results, as well as ongoing assistance during enrollment.

 A Penn College applicant who remains unsure of his/her career path can apply under the Undecided Major.
 However, due to competitive enrollment in some majors, industry-specified core curricula in others, and the limited period of financial aid eligibility, it is in the student's best interest to work with College counselors to identify a major as early as possible in the enrollment process.
 Students who enroll as Undecided must work with College counselors to identify a major before scheduling courses for their second semester of enrollment.
-For more information, contact the Counseling Office.
+Financial Aid cannot be awarded beyond the first semester in the Undecided Major.
+For more information on selecting the major that is right for you, contact the Counseling Office.

 Distance Education Majors